fit-r2lab/r2lab.inria.fr/markdown/tuto-140-faq.md

 ### How should I cite R2lab in my paper?

-Please include the following text in the Acknowledgment section:
+If you are using R2lab for in your publications, please add the following text in the Acknowledgment section of your papers/reports:

 *We would like to thank the FIT R2lab team from Inria, Sophia Antipolis, for their help in using the FIT-R2lab testbed (\url{https://fit-r2lab.inria.fr/}) [Ref-R2lab].*